nftychat/nftychat-universe/README.md

 # nftychat-universe
-nftychat universe is a suite of add-ons that add messaging capabilities to your site with just a few lines of code.
+nftychat universe is a suite of react components that add messaging capabilities to your site with just a few lines of code.

 ## Install